 14. The Digital Transformation Playbook: Rethink Your Business for the Digital Age by David L. Rogers

 In five areas of strategy, consumers, competitiveness, data, innovation, and value, Rogers shows why conventional companies need to reconsider their underlying assumptions.
-He shows how consumer networks, channels, big data, rapid experimentation and innovative business models can be used and how they can be incorporated into the current company and organisation.
+He shows how consumer networks, channels, big data, rapid experimentation, and innovative business models can be used and how they can be incorporated into the current company and organization.

 This book explores how the company processes can be future-proofed and be prepared for whatever new technologies are around the corner.
 A must-read for those who are worried that their company is slipping behind the competition.

 In the books for BPM mentioned in this article, this book offers a balanced view of the area of shift in business processes.
-The best-selling author and respected specialist in the area, Paul Harmon provides insights, approaches, instances for all facets, and stages of efficient improvement of business processes.
+The best-selling author and respected specialist in the area, Paul Harmon, provides insights, approaches, and instances for all facets and stages of efficient improvement of business processes.

-The extensive coverage and customizable, inclusive system which provides an integrated approach to broad business process management that emphasizes on maximising performance and productivity will support professionals and students both; especially with regard to the effect of emerging disruptive technologies on business and the need for agile transformation in this updated edition.
+The extensive coverage and customizable, inclusive system, which provides an integrated approach to broad business process management that emphasizes on maximizing performance and productivity, will support professionals and students both, especially with regard to the effect of emerging disruptive technologies on business and the need for agile transformation in this updated edition.